PKV vs GKV: Which Is Better for Expats in Germany? (2026 Guide)

 The pattern across the three: PKV is structurally cheaper for two of them.
 Anna's by ~€430/month, Markus's by ~€600/month.
 David & Sofia's family of four lands close to break-even, with GKV roughly €80–€100/month cheaper after the employer subsidy redistributes across PKV contracts.
 Income, age, family setup, and the BBG cap together decide which side comes out ahead.

-What expats specifically need to weigh
+What do expats specifically need to weigh?

 Time in Germany doesn't gate the PKV decision.
 PKV's monthly savings kick in from day one.
 A freelancer earning €65k saves around €600/month versus GKV; a high-earning employee saves €400–€460/month.
 Over a three-year posting that's €15,000–€25,000 of real cash, regardless of whether you stay long enough for the Altersrückstellungen to mature.
-The long-term mechanics of PKV (entry-age-locked pricing, the Altersrückstellung buildup, the retirement-transition reduction) only sweeten the case if you do stay longer; they don't penalise shorter stays.
+The long-term mechanics of PKV (entry-age-fixed pricing, the Altersrückstellung buildup, the retirement-transition reduction) only sweeten the case if you do stay longer; they don't penalise shorter stays.

 Your previous EU insurance time can count.
 If you arrived from another EU country with statutory cover, your previous insurance period can count toward German Vorversicherungszeit requirements (relevant for KVdR access in retirement and for some voluntary-GKV routes).
 The portable evidence is the E104/S041 form (E104 for past contribution periods, S041 for current cover).
 Worth requesting from your previous insurer before you leave, even if you're heading straight into PKV; it's much harder to obtain years later.